A pet's first visit to the vet can seem a bit daunting, so we've put together a list of info and resources to help you prepare.

 2. Collect any necessary stool or urine samples if requested.

 3. If you're bringing in your dog, be sure he or she is accustomed to being on a short leash.
+If you're bringing a cat, be sure to have an appropriate carrier.

 4. Feel free to bring your pet's favorite treats to keep them happy and distracted!